applanga/appium-example/WithoutApplangaSDK/README.md

-# Automatic localization and screenshot generation with Applanga and Appium
+# Appium plus App integrated via Applanga CLI Example

 ## What is Applanga?
 Applanga is a set of tools used for localizing (translating) web and mobile applications.